FMI logo

 The A2L/XCP standards allow to measure and calibrate variables synchronously to different types of events.
 These so called event channels are either time-based, angular-based, or non-deterministic, and are identified by a unique event channel number (aka measurement raster).
 The XCP service must be invoked with the defined event channel number in the thread which is executed for an event.
 Calibration and communication with the XCP master is typically performed in a background thread.
 The background thread must always be responsive to the XCP master within the defined communication timeout.
 Refer to the A2L/XCP standards for more information.

-The XCP/A2L approach can not only be used for virtual ECUs, but also for plant models, if the FMU exporter generates an appropriate A2L file.
+The XCP/A2L approach can not only be used for virtual ECUs, but also for plant models, if the FMU exporter generates appropriate A2L files.

 2. Layered Standard Manifest File

-This layered standard defines additional capability flags in the layered standard manifest file.
-Table 1 shows the content of fmi-ls-manifest.xml.
+This layered standard defines additional elements that carry relevant interface definitions and capability flags in the layered standard manifest file.
+Table 1 shows the attributes of the root element of fmi-ls-manifest.xml.

 Attribute Namespace Value Description